Post sponsored by Frontier Co-op. See below for more details.

 Notes

-Tips & Tricks: Frontier's Berbere seasoning contains salt so you will want to taste the dish before adding more.
+Tips & Tricks: some pre-blended berbere seasoning contains salt so you will want to taste the dish before adding more.
 Also, Berbere spice is spicy (it's a chili pepper-based blend).
-Use accordingly by starting with a small amount (as little as ½ teaspoon) and add more to suit your taste.
+Use accordingly by starting with a small amount (as little as 1/2 teaspoon) and add more to suit your taste.
 I usually end up with 2 teaspoons.

 Stock up: get the pantry ingredients you will need: crushed tomatoes, chard, chickpeas